stevenjjobson/CoachNTT-ProjectSetupContext/README.md

 # 🚀 ProjectSetupContext - Master Setup Guide

 note from author: This is an improvement made to an existing system I was using that was incredibly effective.
+It creates a plan for a project that you add a Program Requirements Document (PRD) for.

+This plan is a complete workflow cadence system that is optimized for proper context utilization each session.
+This workflow becomes integrated with handoffs between context windows with handy things like adding workflow behavior to the entire session.

-I'm looking forward to testing this more complete solution as it has a structure that better maintains symbol recognition (naming convention) and will hopeful help with the abstraction complexity when working with more conplex architecture (my memory ststems).
+I'm looking forward to testing this more complete solution as it has a structure that better maintains symbol recognition (naming convention) and will hopefully help with the abstraction complexity when working with more complex architecture (ie. memory systems).

 cheers,
 steve